 Blockbuster History: Architecture, Artifacts, and World Class Heritage Sites

-The 15th offering of the English Cultural Landscape program will take place during the spring semester of 2015.
+The 15th offering of the English Cultural Landscape programme will take place during the spring semester of 2015.

 There are two components to the courses: classroom work before the UK trip, and six-weeks of field trips based at Harlow.
 There will be six weeks of lectures in St. John’s prior to the departure for Harlow in late June.
-Unlike other offerings, no classes will be held in the UK.
-Rather, the time there is focused on three full-day field trips planned for most weeks.
+No classes will be held in the UK; rather, the time there is focused on three full-day field trips planned for most weeks.
 These field trips are the central component of the programme, and will enable students to examine firsthand the subject matter of the courses.
 Students will maintain a field book in which they will record things seen and reactions to the observed material world, as well as complete a field project as part of their course work.

 Students will thus have four-day weekends where they can pursue their academic projects, as well as have the option to travel to easily accessible destinations such as Dublin, Paris, or Amsterdam.

-All lectures will be recoreded in Lecture Capture and available through the D2L website.
+All lectures will be recorded in Lecture Capture and available through the D2L website.
 Those students who are unable to attend class lectures before departure will be able to view these online whenever convenient.
 This means that anyone living anywhere can view the lectures online, and then meet us in London or Harlow for the six-week field component of the programme.
 Anyone can take part, those who are not Memorial students only need to apply to Memorial.

 The English Cultural Landscape Programme provides a unique opportunity to understand English culture as it is reflected in the material world of the past and present.
 There are no prerequisites and students from any academic unit may apply.